Phoenixyz99/PhaseFunctionAnalysis/README.md

 # PhaseFunctionAnalysis
- A collection of python tools to create and analyze phase function LUTs for the scattering of visible light.
+ A collection of python tools to create and analyze phase functions for the scattering of visible light.
  This project is currently not complete.
 Its goals are to answer the following questions:

  - How does the phase function change the rate at which the light becomes isotropic (diffuses) within a volume?